ibm-cloud-docs/openshift/openshift_secure.md

 {: shortdesc}

 **Can I use security groups to manage my cluster's network traffic?** </br>
-{{site.data.keyword.cloud_notm}} [security groups](/docs/infrastructure/security-groups?topic=security-groups-about-ibm-security-groups#about-ibm-security-groups) are applied to the network interface of a single virtual server to filter traffic at the hypervisor level.
+<roks311-vpc>Classic clusters: </roks311-vpc>{{site.data.keyword.cloud_notm}} [security groups](/docs/infrastructure/security-groups?topic=security-groups-about-ibm-security-groups#about-ibm-security-groups) are applied to the network interface of a single virtual server to filter traffic at the hypervisor level.
 If you want to manage traffic for each worker node, you can use security groups.
 When you create a security group, you must allow the VRRP protocol, which Red Hat OpenShift on IBM Cloud uses to manage NLB IP addresses.
-To uniformly manage traffic for your cluster across all of your worker nodes, use [Calico and Kubernetes policies](/docs/openshift?topic=openshift-network_policies).
+To uniformly manage traffic for your cluster across all of your worker nodes, use [Calico and Kubernetes policies](/docs/openshift?topic=openshift-network_policies).<roks311-vpc>

+VPC clusters: Use [access control lists (ACLs) and Kubernetes network policies](/docs/openshift?topic=openshift-vpc-network-policy) to manage network traffic into and out of your cluster.
+You cannot use [VPC security groups](/docs/infrastructure/security-groups?topic=security-groups-about-ibm-security-groups#about-ibm-security-groups) to control traffic for your cluster.
+VPC security groups are applied to the network interface of a single virtual server to filter traffic at the hypervisor level.
+However, the worker nodes of your VPC cluster exist in a service account and are not listed in the VPC infrastructure dashboard.
+You cannot attach a security group to your worker nodes instances.</roks311-vpc>